 Can HardieBacker cement backerboard be used in wet areas?

-Yes, HardieBacker cement backerboard is the ideal product to install in wet areas as it is water and mould resistant.
+Yes, HardieBacker cement backerboard is the ideal product to install in wet areas as it is water resistant.
 The boards won't rot, expand or contract like plywood and plasterboard.

 Do I need to treat HardieBacker cement backerboard before tiling onto it?